A QUICK GUIDE TO VACATION PLANNING IN OWATONNA

 Another fun cultural attraction in the spring and summer is taking a self-guided tour to see the local murals scattered around downtown Owatonna.
 Many of the murals reflect the heritage and history of the city’s community, painted by local artists.

 Hit the trails

 If you’re traveling with a group, consider a round of disc golf at Mineral Springs Park.
 Long and short t-boxes are easily labeled, and instructions to play are explained on signs in the park for amateur players.
 For a more traditional game of golf (sort of), head to the 18-hole Waters Edge Miniature Golf Course.
-The course is designed to accommodate guests of all ages, making it easy for small children to participate.
-Owatonna is also home to some bona fide professional golf courses like Brooktree Golf Course, Owatonna Country Club and Havana Hills Golf Course.
+Owatonna is also home to some bona fide professional golf courses; Brooktree Golf Course, Owatonna Country Club and Havana Hills Golf Course.
 Reservations in advance are required.
 However, for a more unusual game, pickleball can be played at Morehouse Park Courts—racquet-style game quite similar to badminton and tennis.

 A refreshing dip in the pool or lake will be the perfect antidote when the summer gets hot.
 Head over to River Springs Water Park with your family, where you’ll find various kinds of slides, a lazy river and a pool wall to climb.
 Guests can also bask in the sun at Lake Kohlmier.
 If you’re looking for something more romantic, plan a picnic with a date next to the Morehouse Bridge that is known for its scenic view that overlooks the Straight River.